Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Sunrise and Sunset are often the most beautiful time of the day.
 We get soft, directional light and the colors from the sun hitting the atmosphere are different than any other time of the day.

 Don’t use the sunrise or sunset as your subject.

 That doesn’t mean the sun can’t be in your photograph.
 It’s just not an interesting subject unto itself.
 Make sure you have a person, place, or thing as your subject.
 Let it bask in the beautiful color and light from the sunrise and sunset to ensure you have an interesting photograph.

-There's no rule that says you can't use an iPhone to get a snapshot of a sunrise or sunset.
-However, you're going to get your best results with manual settings to control your aperture, shutter speed, and ISO.
+No rule says you can’t use an iPhone to get a snapshot of a sunrise or sunset.
+However, you will get your best results with manual settings to control your aperture, shutter speed, and ISO.

 That lets you remain in charge of your depth of field with the aperture.
 You may want a long exposure with a slow shutter speed.
 Also, you don’t want auto-settings giving you a high ISO full of noise or grain.

 Manual exposure is the best way to go.

 2: Use a tripod to avoid camera shake and blurry photos